Swiftyos/AgentServer.rs/docs/DEV_GUIDE.md

 ## Introduction

-In this guide, we'll add a new feature to the REST service: an endpoint to manage "Projects".
-We'll create a new database table for projects, update the common crate with new models, implement database queries, and expose API routes for creating and retrieving projects.
+In this guide, we'll add a new feature to the **REST service**: an endpoint to manage "Projects".
+We'll create a new database table for projects, update the shared libraries with new models, implement database queries, and expose API routes for creating and retrieving projects.
 We'll follow best practices for development, testing, and code quality to ensure our contribution is efficient and reliable.

 ---